cmolina/cmolina.dev_eleventy-high-performance-blog/about/me.md

 ---
 _¡Hola!_ Welcome to my blog.
 This is a space where I write about the things I learn when doing software.
 Currently, I work as a software engineer for a living.
 I like to write code that is simple to read and understand, although I like to delete code even more.

-However, there are other things that I like besides computers, and I wanted to expand a little bit in the next sections.
+However, there are other things that I like besides computers, and I wanted to expand a little in the next sections.

 In my spare time I enjoy spending time with my spouse Dani, my cat Punto, and with friends and family.
 I am also practicing some hobbies, here are the most recent.